AgentD/diy-linux-guide/crosscc.md

 links below point to the exact versions that I used.

 * [Linux](https://github.com/raspberrypi/linux/archive/raspberrypi-kernel_1.20190925-1.tar.gz).
-  Linux is a very popular OS kernel that happens to run on our target system.
+  Linux is a very popular OS kernel that we will use on our target system.
   We need it to build the the C standard library for our toolchain.
 * [Musl](https://www.musl-libc.org/releases/musl-1.1.24.tar.gz).
 A tiny
   C standard library implementation.